 About The National Center on Family Homelessness

-The National Center on Family Homelessness, founded in 1988, is the nation's foremost authority on family homelessness, and the only national organization dedicated solely to helping families who are homeless.
-We conduct state-of-the-art research and develop, share, and implement innovative solutions to end family homelessness in America and give every child a chance.
-The National Center is an affiliate of American Institutes for Research.
+The National Center on Family Homelessness is the nation's foremost authority on family homelessness.
+We conduct state-of-the-art research and develop innovative solutions to end family homelessness in America and give every child a chance.

-The National Center was started through an unusual partnership.
-In 1987, David Jordan, then editor-in-chief of Better Homes and Gardens magazine, met in Boston with Ellen L. Bassuk, M.D., Associate Professor of Psychiatry at Harvard Medical School.
-Both were concerned about the growing number of homeless families in America, and wanted to do something.
-Dr. Bassuk had conducted ground-breaking research in the mid-1980s documenting the devastating effect of homelessness on mothers and children.
-Mr. Jordan believed that Better Homes and Gardens, which reaches 36 million American adults each month, had the power to educate the public about this emerging tragedy.
-In 1988, Dr. Bassuk and Mr. Jordan joined forces to start "The Better Homes Fund," what would eventually be called The National Center on Family Homelessness, which was established as a 501 (c)(3) not-for-profit organization and non-endowed public charity.
+The National Center was founded in 1988 by Ellen Bassuk, MD, and David Jordan, then editor-in-chief of Better Homes and Gardens magazine.
+Dr. Bassuk had conducted ground-breaking research in the mid-1980s, first documenting the devastating effect of homelessness on mothers and children.
+Mr. Jordan believe that Better Homes and Gardens had the power to educate the public about this emerging social issue.
+Joining forces, they founded "The Better Homes Fund," which would become The National Center on Family Homelessness.